AdamPayzant/COMP4109Project/README.md

 ### Client

-##### Startup
+##### ~~Startup~~

 Once the node modules are installed, you can start the program run:
 ```
-nmp start
+nmp start < dir >
 ```
-The client can be configured by modifiying the file `userData.json`
+The client can be configured by modifiying the file `userData.json` found in the directiony specified as < dir > (The directory which it is run in is default)

+The ip of the clienthost and username can be changed in the program, but the address for the centralServer needs to be edited in the `userData.json` file.

+The fields in the json file being *clientHostIP* *name* and *centralserverIP* respectively.

-##### Operation
+##### ~~Operation~~

-Once the client has started enter the address for the host in the center field of the host section and press connect.
-This should connect you to the host server, if not an error will appear.
+~~Once the client has started enter the address for the host in the center field of the host section and press connect.
+This should connect you to the host server, if not an error will appear.~~

-Once connected, to start chatting press on the  *One time Connection* button.
-Then fill in the username of who you want to talk to and hit *Connect*
+~~Once connected, to start chatting press on the  *One time Connection* button.Then fill in the username of who you want to talk to and hit *Connect*~~

+#### Final State of the client
+Due to outstanding sercumstances the client will be unable to operate.
+In theory the client would be able call the client host and the central server.
+Due to outstanding issues with the implimentation of the grpc calls in the client, it was abandoned in order to hand something in.
+Most of the client functions that would have reached out to the other parts have been gutted since they were broken.
+The one that remains is the Main connection function that creates a connection to both services, and will result in the error that has been plauging me, *the connection has been dropped*.

+The fault for this failure should be placed on myself (Anders Sonstenes).

 ---

 ## Notes